 Any hockey parent will tell you that once your child starts to play hockey, it's in your blood forever.
 That is a good thing if your child is good enough to play on a AAA hockey team because the commitment level for both player and parent is even higher than it was in travel hockey.

 If your child has been tearing up the ice in their house hockey league or is a talented player on their travel team, AAA hockey is the next level of hockey.
 Also known as "Tier 1 Hockey," AAA Hockey is the highest level of youth hockey in the United States.
 There are several AAA hockey leagues in the United States and Canada.
-Some are located in a small region of North America while some leagues have teams located all over the United States.
+Some are located in a small regions of North America while some leagues have teams located all over the United States.

 If you look at biographies of North American players in the NHL, you'll notice that many of them have played on AAA teams of some sort.
 There are AAA programs in nearly every state in the U.S. While not all AAA teams are created equal, AAA teams do tend to play other AAA teams (and an occasional AA team).
 Michigan for example fields several AAA teams and most of them finish high in the national rankings every season while another state may only field one or two teams but can't compete with the best teams in Michigan.